qilingframework/qiling/afl/README.md

 [afl++](https://github.com/vanhauser-thc/AFLplusplus)
 and the [unicorn afl for (WIP)](https://github.com/domenukk/unicorn/tree/0cd188142f52afce9f240eff92041947190e1174).

-My unicorn fork adds methods (in this case we use `afl_start_forkserver`, although `afl_fuzz` is even more powerful) to kick off the unicorn forkserver at any time.
+The unicorn fork adds methods to kick off the unicorn forkserver at any time.
 That means you can fuzz any unicorn projects with one line of code-ish.

+in this case, we make use of `afl_start_forkserver(..)`, although `afl_fuzz(..)` is even more powerful/faster (it can do persistent mode, so no more forking), yet more work to implement.

+The forkserver is added as a callback on the `main()` method of the target binary.
+On top, we add additional "crashes" on `stack-check fail`.

+## Try Out

 This will be, at some point, upstreamed to afl++ once it's ready, but for now, install afl++ and qiling, then
 ```bash